What a Friend We Have in Jesus

 Dump the Bosses Off Your Back (by John Brill; DT, DUMPBOSS)

 The 1819 date of his birth is the one I have most often encountered (e.g. McKim, p.
 281), although Ira D. Sankey gave it as 1820, according to Julian, p.
-1700.
+1700, and Rudin, p.
+49, accepts this date.
 Sankey also said that the song was "discovered" by a neighbor who was sitting up with Scriven while the latter was sick.
 Scriven had not intended to publish (another sign of depression, perhaps), but it would seem the neighbour's delight in the song may have changed his mind.

 Converse, according to Reynolds, p.
 287, was born in Warren, Massachusetts, in 1832 and educated in Elmira, New York.
 He visited Germany in the late 1850s, where he studied music.
 He gained a law degree in 1861 (McKim, p.
 281, says he graduated law school in 1861 but that he received his Doctor of Law degree in 1895; he had refused a Doctor of Music degree).
 In addition to hymn tunes, he wrote two symphonies and sundry oratorios and lesser classical works.
 He died in Highwood, New Jersey, in 1918.
 If he ever did anything worth remembering other than write this tune, I haven't found it.